scopely/fontain/README.md

 ####Font Views

-Fontain provides a number of Font Views that are extended from Android's basic text views (TextView => FontTextView, Button => FontButton, etc).
+Fontain provides a number of Font Views that are extended from Android's basic text views (```TextView``` => ```FontTextView```, ```Button``` => ```FontButton```, etc).
 You can use these views exactly as you would use the regular android version, and on creation they will seek out the default Typeface from Fontain and apply it to themselves.
 Additionally these views come with custom XML attributes that allow you to specify the Font Family, Weight, Width and/or Caps Mode directly in layout XML (Slope is taken from Android's native TextStyle attribute).
 Example usage:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>